selling accounts receivable

 10. Cash Flow Needs

-Ultimately, the decision to sell receivables boils down to the specific cash flow needs of the business.
+Ultimately, the decision to sell receivables depends on the company's liquidity profile, growth timeline, and broader capital structure objectives.
 If your company requires immediate working capital to cover short-term expenses, invest in growth, or manage seasonal fluctuations, factoring can be a powerful solution.
 However, if your cash flow is relatively stable and your working capital needs are more predictable, other financing options may be a better fit.

 The Process of Selling Accounts Receivable